-I am currently working investigating model independent approaches to various flavour anomalies, and trying to improve less well known theory parameters in order to improve SM predictions, and have been previously working on trying to constrain dark matter models using flavour results.
+I am currently working on investigating model independent approaches to various flavour anomalies, and trying to improve less well known theory parameters in order to improve SM predictions, and have previously worked on trying to constrain dark matter models using flavour results.

 Recent Talks & Posters

 - Constraints on new physics from the latest results in meson mixing - Pheno talk at From Flavour to New Physics workshop (April 2018)